How Can Remote Teams Collaborate Effectively with Project Management Platforms like TeamingWay

 - Empathy mapping

 Empathy maps are devised to help identify the core audience more deeply.
-The consumers’ buying behavior, decision-making process, and their pain points, experience, and interactions with a product or service are put together.

 - Unique Value Proposition Board